Can I Plug an Oven into a Normal Socket?

 If your oven is rated above 3kW, it must be hardwired into a dedicated circuit with a higher amp fuse, typically 16A or 32A.
 This ensures the oven can draw power safely without overloading a socket or tripping your fuse box.

-- ✘ Do not use a standard plug
+✘ Do not use a standard plug:

-- ✓ Must be connected to a cooker control unit
+✓ Must be connected to a cooker control unit:

-- ✓ Often applies to double ovens or larger built-in models
+✓ Often applies to larger ovens:

 UK Wiring Regulations Explained